ab91/gas-search-replace/README.md

 # GAS Search Replace Script

-This Google Apps Script searches and replaces terms from Google Docs and Slides placed in a particular folder.
+This demo Google Apps Script duplicates files and then searches and replaces terms from Google Docs and Slides files.
+It is a teaching tool accompanying [The 4-Step Guide to Automating Google Workspace Apps with Google Apps Scripts](#).

 ## Demo

-## Article

-This script accompanies [The 4-Step Guide to Automating Google Workspace Apps with Google Apps Scripts](#) on Medium.